CFAS Citadel Pacific 2020

 SASEBO, Japan (Aug.
+28, 2020) “Exercise, exercise, exercise.
+Commander, Fleet Activities Sasebo is now in a training environment,” rings across the phones of personnel stationed onboard CFAS who are registered in the base’s mass notification system.

-24, 2020) Master-at-Arms 3rd Class Zabyan Solivan and Master-at-Arms Seaman Trenton Gonder, both assigned to Commander, Fleet Activities Sasebo security department, clear a vehicle during an entry control point breach drill as part of Citadel Pacific 2020 onboard CFAS Aug.
-24, 2020.
-Citadel Pacific is an annual exercise designed to enhance the training, readiness and capability of Navy Security Forces to respond to threats to Navy installations and units.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Geoffrey P. Barham)
+Exercise Citadel Pacific 2020 (CP20) was held onboard CFAS Aug.
+24-28, 2020.
+It is an annual, regularly scheduled exercise designed to enhance the training, readiness and capability of Navy security and emergency management forces to respond to threats to Navy installations and units.

+“We work hard to create realistic and challenging scenarios for our watch standers,” said Ensign Benetta Thornton, CFAS assistant security officer and anti-terrorism training team lead.
+“We use these drills to train and test the effectiveness of our response procedures and to provide an excellent opportunity to train with other entities in response to a threat to our base.”

+CFAS engaged with other commands including Commander, Navy Region Japan Fire and Emergency Services Sasebo and USS Patriot (MCM 7) through a series of drills to include an entry control point penetration, small boat probe, active shooter, establishing an emergency family assistance center and suicide prevention.
+CFAS leadership, emergency management, security, public affairs, safety, Fleet and Family Support Center and training department participated throughout the drilling processes.

 |Date Taken: